GeekFunkLabs/fluidpatcher/patcher/README.md

 **load_bank**(_bankfile='', raw=''_)

-Load a bank file.
+Load a bank from a file or from raw yaml text.
 If successful, reset the synth, apply bank-level settings, and load all necessary soundfonts.
-Returns the full text of the file that was loaded
+Returns the full text of the file that was loaded.
+If called with no arguments, resets the synth with the bank currently in memory.
 - Parameters:
   - _bankfile_: bank file to load
   - _raw_: raw yaml string to parse as current bank
 - Returns: the contents of the bank file

-**save_bank**(_bankfile="", raw=""_)
+**save_bank**(_bankfile, raw=""_)

 Save the current bank to a file
 - Parameters:
-  - _bankfile_: bank file to save; if not provided, 'currentbank' from config file will be used
+  - _bankfile_: bank file to save
   - _raw_: full text of the YAML document to save; text is checked for validity first
 - Returns: nothing